-Unofficial transcripts may be accessed via the student portal, MyRiv, on the Rivier home page.
-The unofficial transcript may be printed out and is unable to be sent electronically.
+Unofficial transcripts may be accessed via the student portal, The unofficial transcript may be printed out and is unable to be sent electronically.

 Transcript request forms are available online from the Office of the Registrar at www.rivier.edu/academics/registrar.
 Payment can be made online via credit or debit card.